All right, here's the latest flash from the from Reuters over Judge Vinson.

 They look at black people and see a bunch of incompetence.

-This patronizing attitude they have toward that segment of our population because it's leading that that the fact the American left looks at the black population as just what's the best way to describe this?
+And I just, I find it utterly irritating, this patronizing attitude they have toward that segment of our population, because it's leading that, in fact, the American left looks at the black population as just, what's the best way to describe this?

 It's the reason they keep them on their own liberal plantation.